 Affordable Zanzibar Holiday

 There are friendly, well-run, mid-range resorts scattered all across Zanzibar.
 And as with the more budget-friendly accommodation, you’ll find the most choice in Stone Town, Nungwi and Paje/Jambiani.
 All three areas have a good selection of mid-range options, from larger resort-style hotels to laid-back, beach-chic bungalows.
-And if you don’t fancy relying on your own hotel’s chef each night, these are also the areas with the most affordable restaurants and bars.
+If you don’t fancy relying on your own hotel’s chef each night, these are also the areas with the most affordable restaurants and bars.